xyniu1/xyniu.github.io/_posts/2023-05-09-comparing-neural-reps.md

 <img src="/images/cka.png" width=500>

 (Optional: How is CKA related to CCA?)
 We have identified two advantages of CKA over the bag of linear regression methods - read the section again if you don't know what those are.
 Therefore, it may seem that CKA is very different from them.
 But it's not.
-Linear CKA is just a weighted CCA under mild assumptions.
+CKA with linear kernels is just a weighted CCA under mild assumptions.

 To see that, let's first look at the optimal solution of CCA.
 If $\mathbf{X}\in\mathbb{R}^{m \times p}$ has full rank $p$, $\mathbf{Y}\in\mathbb{R}^{m \times n}$ has full rank $n$, ⚪ and they are column-centered,